-The Group is exposed to fair value interest rate risk in relation to fixed-rate loan receivable, lease liabilities, unsecured bank loan and pledged bank deposits.
+The Group is exposed to fair value interest rate risk in relation to fixed-rate convertible loan, loan receivable, lease liabilities, unsecured bank loan, pledged bank deposits and loans from a shareholder.
 The Group is also exposed to cash flow interest rate risk in relation to its variable-rate bank balances and secured bank mortgage loans.
 The Group currently does not have policy on cash flow hedges of interest rate risk.
 However, the management of the Group monitors the interest rate exposure and will consider hedging significant interest rate risk should the need arise.